vishnu-gloify/DIGIT-DevOps-Helmfile/README.md

-**Steps to be followed:
-**
+**Installation Guide for DIGIT via GitHub Actions in AWS **

+This guide provides step-by-step instructions for installing DIGIT using GitHub Actions within an AWS environment.

+Prerequisites
+AWS account

+Installation Steps:

+1. Prepare AWS IAM User
-Create IAM User and generate ACCESS_KEY and SECRET_KEY Provide Administrator access to the IAM User
+Create an IAM User in your AWS account.
+Generate ACCESS_KEY and SECRET_KEY for the IAM user.
+Assign Administrator Access to the IAM user for necessary permissions.

+2. Configure GitHub Repository
-Fork the Repository in your organization account.
+Fork the Repository into your organization account on GitHub.
-Click the repository settings and click secrets and variables and add new repository secrets one by one given below.
+Navigate to the repository settings, then to Secrets and Variables, and add the following repository secrets:
 AWS_ACCESS_KEY_ID: <GENERATED_ACCESS_KEY>
 AWS_SECRET_ACCESS_KEY: <GENERATED_SECRET_KEY>
 AWS_DEFAULT_REGION: ap-south-1
 AWS_REGION: ap-south-1

+3. Enable GitHub Actions
+Open the GitHub Actions workflow file.
-Open github_actions workflow and add the branch name in which you want to enable github_actions.
+Specify the branch name you wish to enable GitHub Actions for.

+4. Configure Infrastructure-as-Code
+Navigate to infra-as-code/terraform/sample-aws.
-Open input.yaml (infra-as-code/terraform/sample-aws) and enter the details like domain_name, cluster_name, bucket_name and db_name etc.
+Open input.yaml and enter details such as domain_name, cluster_name, bucket_name, and db_name.

-Open egov-demo-secrets.yaml (config-as-code/environments) file and enter db_password and ssh_private_key and add public_key in github account
+5. Configure Application Secrets
+Navigate to config-as-code/environments.
+Open egov-demo-secrets.yaml.
+Enter db_password and ssh_private_key.
+Add the public_key to your GitHub account.

+6. Generate SSH Key Pair
-You can follow the below steps to generate ssh key pair:
+Choose one of the following methods to generate an SSH key pair:

-To Generate ssh key pairs (Use either method (a) or method (b)).

-a.
-Using online website (not recommended in prod setup.
-To be only used for demo setups): https://8gwifi.org/sshfunctions.jsp
+Method a: Use an online website (Note: This is not recommended for production setups, only for demo purposes): https://8gwifi.org/sshfunctions.jsp
-b.
-Using openssl :

-openssl genpkey -algorithm RSA -out private_key.pem openssl rsa -pubout -in private_key.pem -out public_key.pem
+Method b: Use OpenSSL commands: openssl genpkey -algorithm RSA -out private_key.pem openssl rsa -pubout -in private_key.pem -out public_key.pem

+7. Finalize Installation
-Now, After entering all the details, push these changes to the remote github repository.
+After entering all the details, push these changes to the remote GitHub repository.

-Open the actions in the github account, you can view the workflow has been stated and pipelines are completing successfully.
+Open the Actions tab in your GitHub account to view the workflow.
+You should see that the workflow has started, and the pipelines are completing successfully.